Tesla Press Information

 Reaching 0-60 mph in a mere 2.5 seconds, Model S is the quickest four-door sedan ever built.

 Superior handling is the result of an extremely low center of gravity, thanks to the battery pack along the floor pan, centered between the axles.
 No other production car has a more ideal placement of mass for optimal handling.

-Without an internal combustion engine, Model S allows for additional cargo space and offers a spacious cabin fitting five adults and two children (rear-facing jump seats).
+Without an internal combustion engine, Model S allows for additional cargo space and offers a spacious cabin fitting five adults.

 The 17” center touchscreen seamlessly integrates media, navigation, communications, cabin control and vehicle data into one intuitive interface.
 Many functions are mirrored on the instrument panel and are voice-activated to focus the driver’s attention on the road.

 Model S allows you to travel anywhere without using a drop of gasoline.
 The EPA rates the efficiency of Model S as equivalent to 90 mpg.

 Over-the-air software updates add functionality, enhance performance, and improve the driving experience of Tesla vehicles.
 Similarly to how you receive updates to your smartphone, Model S owners receive updates to their car remotely without visiting a service center.
 The ability to receive these updates is free for the life of the vehicle.

 - Mobile connector with 110 volt, 240 volt, and J1772 adapters

 - Maps and navigation with real-time traffic-based routing

 - Mobile app remote control